Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 An obvious option would be to replace the real GeoIP provider with a fake instance that will always return the same location, allowing us to hard-code the expected solar times.
 The downside of doing that is that we will be effectively reducing the integration scope, which means we won't be able to verify that our app talks to the third-party service correctly.

 As an alternative approach, we can instead substitute the IP address that the test server receives from the client.
-This way we can make the test more strict, while maintaining the same integration scope.
+This would make the test deterministic and allow us to employ stricter assertions, while still maintaining the same degree of test coverage as before.

 To accomplish this, we will need to create a startup filter that lets us inject a custom IP address into the request context using a middleware: